LordExodius/cryptotrader3000/README.md

 ### Docs

-The javadocs can be viewed at `docs/index.html` or [LordExodius.github.io/cryptotrader3000](https://LordExodius.github.io/cryptotrader3000).
+The javadocs can be viewed at `docs/index.html`.

 ### Who do I talk to?